larzarisn/Design_Tech_2024/readme.md

 ## Making negatives with blender (Advanced only)
 If you want an inlaid 3D model, the easiest method I have found follows this video: [https://www.youtube.com/watch?v=57CmROIJP6w](https://www.youtube.com/watch?v=57CmROIJP6w):
-1. Load the model into blender by importing the STL you have just generated
-2. Use the create box tool in blender to create a box that entirely encompasses the STL
-3. Select the box and in the bottom right of the screen select modify and boolean and select the STL you loaded as the boolean object.